 What Are Light Boxes?

-Light boxes, also known as light boards, a sensory light up drawing board or illuminated boards, are flat, translucent surfaces that emit a soft, uniform light from beneath.
+Light boxes, part of our sensory lights collection, also known as light boards, a sensory light up drawing board or illuminated boards, are flat, translucent surfaces that emit a soft, uniform light from beneath.
 They are typically made of acrylic or glass and are illuminated by LED lights.
 Light boxes come in various sizes, from compact, portable versions to larger table top models.

 Versatile Uses of Light Boxes